ArupSankarRoy/INTELLIGENT-RADIOLOGIST-ASSISTANT/README.md

 - **File Upload**:
   - Users can upload MRI images from axial, coronal, and sagittal planes.
-  - A blank CSV file must also be uploaded for analysis.
+  - A blank CSV file must also be uploaded for writing the probabilities.

 - **Report Generation**:
   - Detailed reports are generated after processing the uploaded images and blank CSV file.